Vantiv-eCommerce/litle-sdk-for-python/README.md

 >git clone git://github.com/LitleCo/litle_sdk_for_python.git

-2) Add the LitleSdkPython and LitleSdkPythonTest libraies to your Project References
+2) Add the LitleSdkPython and LitleSdkPythonTest libraries to your Project References

 3) Once the SDK is downloaded run our setUpTest.py